aaronkyle/ex/e1/src/portfolio/active-projects.md

 ++ check the crack

-1. commited + maturity date (if exists) == even if dates with no other fields, probably moving forward
+1. committed + maturity date (if exists) == even if dates with no other fields, probably moving forward

-2. activity in the project / proceedural actions actions meaning the project moving forward (requires going into the project)
+2. activity in the project / procedural actions actions meaning the project moving forward (requires going into the project)